Kansas Alzheimer's Care Facilities

 Brookdale Junction City

-Brookdale Junction City is a dementia & Alzheimer’s facility that offers services in Junction City, KS and Geary county.
-Brookdale Junction City includes 34 secured memory care units.
-Brookdale Junction City can be visited at 1022 Caroline Ave in the 66441 zip code and offers amenities like a beauty salon, scheduled activities and laundry service.
+Brookdale Junction City is a memory and dementia care community that offers services in Junction City, KS and Geary county.
+Brookdale Junction City includes 34 secured units.
+Brookdale Junction City can be visited at 1022 Caroline Ave in the 66441 zip code and offers amenities such as secure gardens, scheduled activities and feeding assistance.

-Premier Living By Warden 4 is a memory and dementia care community which offers services in Wichita, KS and Sedgwick county.
-Premier Living By Warden 4 includes 6 secured memory care units.
-Premier Living By Warden 4 can be toured at 1229 S Byron Road in the 67209 zip code and offers amenities like calming environment, regular checkups and feeding assistance.
+Sunrise Assisted Living Of Lenexa is a memory and dementia care facility which provides services in Lenexa, KS and Johnson county.
+Sunrise Assisted Living Of Lenexa includes 101 secured memory care units.
+Sunrise Assisted Living Of Lenexa can be visited at 15055 W 87th St Parkway in the 66215 zip code and provides amenities such as color-coded rooms, regular checkups and bathing assistance.

-Call (888) 320-4476 to speak to a local memory care advisor in Kansas and explore all of your options.
+Call (888) 320-4476 to speak to a local memory care advisor in Kansas and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

-Full list of Alzheimer's care facilities in Kansas:
+List of Alzheimer's care, dementia care, memory care and assisted living facilities in Kansas:

 Security in Kansas Alzheimer’s Care Homes